MetOffice/lfric_core/documentation/source/developer_guide/coding_standards/fortran_coding_standards.rst

   * Program units must all have, at the very least, a one line description that is prefixed with the Doxygen directive ``@brief``
   * If appropriate more detailed description uses the ``@details`` directive.
-  * Each input argument must (with the following exception) be described using the ``@param`` directive with the intent and name of variable.
+  * Each input argument must be described using the ``@param`` directive with the intent and name of variable.

     .. code-block:: fortran